hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/neutronics-2-group-adapt.rst

    :figclass: align-center
    :alt: Both components of solution.

-Notice the largely different behavior of the two solution components, where the first one is quite smooth while the other one more oscillating.
+Notice the largely different behavior of the two Solution<double> components, where the first one is quite smooth while the other one more oscillating.
 It reflects the typical behavior observed in real cases, which arises from the different rate of interactions of fast (`1`\ :sup:`st` group) and slow (`2`\ :sup:`nd` group) neutrons with surrounding nuclei.
 This makes `multimesh <http://hpfem.org/hermes/doc/src/hermes2d/tutorial-2.html#multimesh-hp-fem>`_ a preferred choice for automatic adaptivity, as can be clearly seen from the first of the series of convergence comparisons presented below.

-In each convergence comparison, the reported error is the true approximation error calculated wrt. the exact solution given above and measured in a `H`\ :sup:`1` norm.
-The calculation was ended when the energy error estimate (often used to guide adaptivity in real multiphysics problems where exact solution is not known) became lower than 0.1%.
+In each convergence comparison, the reported error is the true approximation error calculated wrt. the exact Solution<double> given above and measured in a `H`\ :sup:`1` norm.
+The calculation was ended when the energy error estimate (often used to guide adaptivity in real multiphysics problems where exact Solution<double> is not known) became lower than 0.1%.

 Comparison of single/multi-mesh hp-FEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~